Japan atomic watchdog postpones 1st stress test approval

 The timing of the watchdog's first such stress test approval is being carefully watched.
 Industry and government officials are keen to see some reactors brought back on stream soon to avoid a potentially serious power crunch in the summer.

-Once the tests are completed, they must be validated by the Nuclear Safety Commission of Japan and approved by four cabinet ministers, including Trade Minister Yukio Edano and Prime Minister Yoshihiko Noda.
+Once the tests are completed, they must be validated by the Nuclear Safety Commission of Japan and approved by four cabinet miniters, including Trade Minister Yukio Edano and Prime Minister Yoshihiko Noda.

 Approval must then be forthcoming from local authorities hosting nuclear power plants.
 Although agreement is not required by law, ministers are mindful of public concerns about safety.